-Process for Addressing Employee Misconduct
+Process for Addressing Student Sexual Misconduct

 The University follows through on its commitment to respond appropriately to sexual misconduct in different ways, as appropriate to the case at hand.
 This includes a formal complaint process, as well as an informal resolution process, in which parties can seek to resolve their concerns outside of a more formal process.
-These processes are discussed below, but you are encouraged to discuss these different processes with Human Resources, the Cabinet member for your area and/or the Title IX Coordinator.
-It is important to understand that if you share personal experiences with certain individuals on campus, they, in turn, may be required to share specific information with the Title IX Office.
+These processes are discussed below, but you are encouraged to discuss these different processes with the Dean of Students Office and/or the Title IX Coordinator.
+It is important to understand that if you share personal experiences with certain individuals on campus, they, in turn, may be required to share specific information with the Office for Equity & Inclusion / Title IX Office (hereafter referred to as Title IX Office).
 You may also discuss this process with a confidential resource, and that individual would not need to report anything you share with them.
 You should also feel free to ask the Title IX Office any questions, provided you do not provide specific personal information before you are ready to file a report.
 (This information is shared so that community members can control any disclosures that they make.
 The Title IX Office is obligated to take certain actions in certain situations if it has actual knowledge of sexual misconduct.)